danielabar/meblog/src/markdown/vscode-markdown-basics-custom-fenced-languages.md

 **description:** Provides a brief description of the snippet.
 In this case, it describes the purpose of the snippet, which is to insert a fenced code block with syntax highlighting for a chosen programming language.

 Here's some visuals of this snippet in action, pointing out each part of it.
-Starting in any Markdown document:
+Starting in any Markdown document, type in "fenced codeblock" (or just the first few characters of this phrase), and then hit <kbd class="markdown-kbd">ctrl</kbd> + <kbd class="markdown-kbd">space</kbd>:

 ![vscode fenced snippet explainer](../images/vscode-fenced-snippet-explainer.png "vscode fenced snippet explainer")